-Alive & Kickin’ Pizza Crust is a pizza crust manufacturer that produces a critical component of other food manufacturers’ consumer products, and that also serves pizzarias, restaurants, and entertainment venues through their distributors.
+Alive & Kickin’ Pizza Crust is a pizza crust manufacturer producing a critical component of other food manufacturers’ consumer products (pizzas), and also serving pizzerias, restaurants, and entertainment venues through their distributors.
 The company reached out to Weidert Group shortly after they’d acquired another company—one that made a complementary product that Alive & Kickin’ Pizza Crust did not yet offer.

-The president of the company saw evidence that inbound marketing was a more effective approach than traditional marketing, and also recognized that Weidert Group had significant foodservice and B2B experience.
-A final factor in their choosing us was that we had been a traditional agency for nearly 30 years prior to becoming a leader in inbound marketing, and the experience of that transition was going to be invaluable in helping this company do the same.
+The president of the company saw evidence that inbound marketing was a more effective approach than traditional marketing, and also recognized that Weidert Group had valuable foodservice and B2B experience.
+An additional factor considered when choosing us was that Weidert Group had been a traditional agency for nearly 30 years before becoming a leader in inbound marketing, and the experience of that transition was going to be invaluable in helping them do the same.

-The first project the client asked us to undertake was developing a strategy and plan for integrating their new product line (the complementary products made by their newly acquired company) into their offerings – the need to make this capability known to its current customer and prospects was critical.
-Our second job was to help their sales team by increasing the number of quality leads while reducing their reliance on cold calling.
+The first project the client asked us to undertake was developing a strategy and plan for integrating their new product line (the complementary products made by their newly acquired company) into their offerings — the need to make this capability known to its current customers and prospects was critical.
+They also asked us to help their sales team by increasing the number of quality leads while reducing their reliance on cold calling.

-A new website for Alive & Kickin’ Pizza Crust was our first recommendation, both because it was important to announce and showcase the client’s new capabilities, and because the existing site didn’t communicate many of the brand characteristics we knew to be important to its targets; like craftsmanship, expertise, customization and a genuine affinity for both the products and people in the pizza business).
+A new website for Alive & Kickin’ Pizza Crust was our first recommendation, both because it was important to announce and showcase the client’s new capabilities, and because the existing site didn’t communicate many of the brand characteristics we knew to be important to its targets (like craftsmanship, expertise, customization capabilities and a genuine affinity for both the products and people in the pizza business).
 In addition, the existing site was not “inbound ready”—it provided no analytics or a way to capture lead data.

 How Did It Work?

-Here are some metrics related to the website refresh, content offers and regular blogging:
+Here are some metrics related to the new website, content offers and regular blogging:

-- The number of contacts captured every month has doubled – they didn’t have web contacts before we started and now average approximately 20 new contacts per month and have reengaged existing contacts.
+The number of contacts captured every month has quadrupled—they didn’t have web contacts before we started and now average approximately 40 new contacts per month and have reengaged existing contacts

 Could It Work For You?